codebiogenomics/ibchgenomics-android-apk/README.md

 ![](https://github.com/IBCHgenomic/eVaiutilities/blob/main/logo.png)

+What it does:
-- ibchgenomics mobile app client for complete ibchgenomics.
+1. ibchgenomics mobile app client for complete ibchgenomics.
-- Developed using React Native and Expo.
+2. Developed using React Native and Expo.
-- It includes sample booking, meeting for discussion with the bioinformatician, or sequencing facility.
+3. It includes sample booking, meeting for discussion with the bioinformatician, or sequencing facility.
-- Illumina read analyzer.
+4. Illumina read analyzer.
-- Many more including long read analysis and cloud native technologies coming to this app.
+5. Many more including long read analysis and cloud native technologies coming to this app.
-- In new version, you can analyze any data you have sequenced at the Laboratory of Genomics with in this application.
+6. In new version, you can analyze any data you have sequenced at the Laboratory of Genomics with in this application.

+Available soon from Google store and also iOS.
+You can download the development APK and also from F-Droid.

 Availble soon from Google store and also iOS.
 You can download the development APK and also from F-Droid.